I created this fun card as one of the Make a Takes for my Open House this past weekend. This layout is a great one to copy and use over and over!

 |

-AuthorI'm a "work at home mom" and an independent Stampin' Up! demonstrator.
+AuthorI'm an independent Stampin' Up! demonstrator and paper artist.
 Archives

 Categories